threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/arrangements.md

 `Microwave` has the following constructor parameters:

-- `plate_probability` is a float between 0 and 1 and defines the probability of adding a `Plate` arrangement.
-- `food_probability` is a float between 0 and 1 and defines the probability of adding food on top of the plate.
 - `wall` is a [`CardinalDirection`](../../python/cardinal_direction.md).
 This controls the rotation of the microwave and the rest of the arrangment.
 - `position` sets the position of the root object (the microwave).
-- `plate_model` is optional and can set the plate model; it can be either a string (the model name) or a `ModelRecord`.
 - `model` is optional and can set the microwave model; it can be either a string (the model name) or a `ModelRecord`.
 - `rng` is optional and defaults to None.
 It is either a random seed (and integer) or a `numpy.random.RandomState` object.
 If None, a new `numpy.random.RandomState` object is created.